icco/bloomFilter/README.md

 Monetization?
 I'm thinking of using the same pay system that [pinboard.in][] uses.
 It seems to work, although I might put a ceiling on it...

-As for notHn, I'm seriously worried about the "design by commitee" issues that could come about.
-I'm going to implement this and throw the code at them, and see what they think.

 [Rails For Zombies]: http://railsforzombies.org
 [Al3x's Post]: http://al3x.net/2011/02/22/solving-the-hacker-news-problem.html
 [pinboard.in]: http://pinboard.in/about/